Big-Onche/Tesseract-Sauerbraten/bin_unix/readme.txt

 If native binaries for your platform are not included, then try the following:
 1) Ensure you have the DEVELOPMENT VERSIONS of the above libraries installed.
 2) Type "make -C src install".
-3) Re-run the "tesseract_unix" script if it succeeded.
+3) Re-run the "sauerract_unix" script if it succeeded.

 The servers (bin_unix/linux_server or bin_unix/native_server) should need no libs other than libstdc++ and zlib.
 Note that for the server to see the "config/server-init.cfg",